tiayyba/CYT180_Lab5/Hadoop_HBase.md

 🔗 https://www.virtualbox.org/wiki/Downloads

 Select the version matching your operating system (Windows, macOS, or Linux) and install using the default settings.

-> **Note:** During installation, your network interfaces may briefly reset — this is expected behavior.

 Once installed, launch VirtualBox to confirm it opens correctly before proceeding.

 ---
 ### Step 2: Download Cloudera QuickStart VM

 Download the Cloudera QuickStart VM, which comes pre-configured with Hadoop, HDFS, HBase, and other ecosystem tools: